 ‘Jurassic Park’ star Sam Neill reveals he’s now cancer-free: ‘It looked like I was on the way out’

-Sam Neill has announced he is cancer-free after a five-year battle with stage 3 blood cancer, crediting a cutting-edge CAR-T therapy clinical trial for his recovery.
-The actor, 78, revealed he had lost hope when chemotherapy stopped working, but the experimental treatment successfully eliminated the cancer.
-He expressed gratitude for the science and medical teams behind his recovery and is now advocating for expanded access to innovative cancer therapies.
-Neill, best known for his role in 'Jurassic Park,' shared his journey to raise awareness and support for blood cancer research.
+Sam Neill has announced he is cancer-free after a five-year battle with stage 3 blood cancer.
+The actor underwent a cutting-edge CAR-T therapy clinical trial after chemotherapy stopped working.
+Neill is now advocating for expanded access to innovative cancer treatments and supporting blood cancer research.

 Opening excerpt (first ~120 words) tap to expand